Children's nature sanctuary...

 The sacred rivers and banyan dotted landscape of Vishnu Sharma’s Vedic Age have been replaced by nuclear reactors, sluggish streams and the psychedelic flash of fluorescent lights.

-AR.
-GAUTAM BHATIA - A Delhi based architect, writer and artist
+GAUTAM BHATIA - Delhi based architect, writer and artist